-2.1 Provide individual or systemic advocacy concerning: denials of services due to an inadequate provider network, denials of disability-related eligibility, denials, terminations, or reductions to medically necessary services such as therapies, medical supplies, durable medical equipment, and/or in-home supports.
-Within this objective, the ACDL will give priority to cases with systemic issues that may result in additional inappropriate denials if uncorrected.

-2.2 Provide timely and accurate rights information and in-person or virtual legal rights training sessions.
+- 2.1 Provide individual or systemic advocacy concerning: denials of services due to an inadequate provider network, denials of disability-related eligibility, denials, terminations, or reductions to medically necessary services such as therapies, medical supplies, durable medical equipment, and/or in-home supports, and issues related to non-emergency medical transportation.
+Within this objective, the DRAZ will give priority to cases with systemic issues that may result in additional inappropriate denials if uncorrected. - 2.2 Provide timely and accurate rights information on healthcare services to provide individuals the tools to secure their rights, and in-person or virtual legal rights training sessions.